shashipoddar/NexusLIMS-Logger/docs/admin_doc.rst

 ===========================

-This document is meant for administrators to understand how to properly configure the Logger GUI and NexusLIMS back-end for users.
+This document is meant for administrators to understand how to properly configure the Logger GUI and NexusLIMS back end for users.

 Cloning the NexusLIMS Back End
 ++++++++++++++++++++++++++++++++